ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 request as usual.

-During the upload flow, if the Leader's report share does not present a `taskbind` extension type, Leader MUST abort the upload request with "invalidMessage".
+During the upload flow, if the Leader's report share does not present a `taskbind` extension type, the Leader MUST abort the upload request with "invalidMessage".

-### Aggregate Protocol
+### Aggregation Protocol

 When the Leader opts in to a task, it SHOULD derive the VDAF verification key for that task as described in {{vdaf-verify-key}}.
 The Leader MUST advertise the task to the Helper in every request incident to the task as described in
 {{definition}}.

-### Collect Protocol
+### Collection Protocol

-The Collector might issue a collect request for a task provisioned by this mechanism prior to opting into the task.
+The Collector might create a collection job for a task provisioned by this mechanism prior to opting into the task.
 In this case, the Leader would need to abort the collect request with "unrecognizedTask".
 When it does so, it is up to the Collector to retry its request.